soraxas/echo360/Readme.md

 # FAQ #

 ### Is my university supported? ###
-This is primarily built for the echo system in the University of Sydney.
-But in theory, as long as the url are in the format of:
+This is first built for the echo system in the University of Sydney, and then validated in several other universities' echo system.
+In theory, as long as the url are in the format of:
 ```shell
 https://$(hostname)/ess/portal/section/$(UUID)
 ```